 Early Modern Europe

-See also: Alchemy; Demonology; Erasmus; Millenarianism; the Renaissance (a sub-set of this period); the Scientific Revolution; the Witch-Craze
+See also: Alchemy; Demonology; Erasmus; Millenarianism; the Renaissance (a sub-period); the Scientific Revolution; the Witch-Craze

 - Recommended (naturally, very misc.):